 - activities that relate to teaching and learning, but that are not external quality assurance in nature (e.g. projects, consultancy services) and do not relate to ESG-type activities; and

 - activities that are neither external quality assurance in nature, nor relate to teaching and learning in higher education.

 The review coordinator plays an important role in developing the Terms of Reference, recruiting an independent review panel and being responsible for the overall management of the review process.
 The coordinator also has to provide appropriate guidance to the review panel throughout the whole process.

-EQAR has verified the review process and established a continuous collaboration with the European Association for Quality Assurance in Higher Education (ENQA).
-Reviews coordinated by ENQA are thus automatically considered eligible.
+EQAR has verified the review process and established a continuous collaboration with the European Association for Quality Assurance in Higher Education (ENQA) as coordinator of reviews.
+ENQA coordinated reviews are thus automatically considered eligible.